 Incentive zoning is a set of requirements that property owners in certain zones must meet to achieve the full potential of their building site.
 Property owners are required to provide public benefits, such as affordable housing, historic preservation, and open space, in exchange for larger buildings.

 This effort has been integrated into the Mayor’s Housing Affordability and Livability Agenda which will be developed during the first half of 2015.
-We expect legislation implementing the final vision will be available in mid 2015 or early 2016, potentially in two phases.
+The City released an analysis of various options to be considered in June 2015.
+We expect legislation implementing a specific proposal relating to affordable housing will be available after the Housing Affordability and Livability Agenda Stakeholder Committee produces their recommendations in 2015 and a second piece of legislation addressing the non-housing elements in 2016.

-Our update is intended to create consistent, city-wide incentive zoning rules that encourages developers to use the program and to provide substantial public benefits.
+Our update is intended to create consistent, city-wide incentive zoning rules that encourages developers to use the program and to provide substantial public benefits as well as considering new approaches to mitigating the needs created by growth.